Ancient Capitals of Pagan

-Bagan covers an area of around 45 square kilometres, the first capital was called Paukkhan, founded in 107 or 108 AD by King Thamudarit at Yone Hlut Kyun, at that time an island surrounded by a creek with water flowing in from the Ayeyarwaddy river with its source originating from Mt.
+The Ancient Capitals of Pagan cover an area of around 45 square kilometres, the first capital was called Paukkhan, founded in 107 or 108 AD by King Thamudarit at Yone Hlut Kyun, at that time an island surrounded by a creek with water flowing in from the Ayeyarwaddy river with its source originating from Mt.
 Popa.
-King Thamudarit built a second palace named Thiripyitsaya to the east of Turintaung mountain range where six successive kings ruled.
+King Thamudarit built a second palace named Thiripyitsaya to the east of the Turintaung mountain range where six successive kings ruled.

-In the archaeological zone of Bagan there are four sites with the remains of palace’s, this would indicate that the capital of Bagan had moved four times to different locations.
-Throughout the first millennium Pagan was first known as Paukkan, from there the name evolved into Pyu gama, Pyu gam then to Pugam and is now known as Bagan.
+In the archaeological zone of Bagan, there are four sites with the remains of palaces, this would indicate that the capital of Bagan had moved four times to different locations.
+Throughout the first millennium, Pagan was first known as Paukkan, and from this evolved into Pyu gama, Pyu gam then to Pugam, and is now better known as Bagan.

-In 2015 remains of an old Palace built by King Thamudarit was found inside Taungnyo dam at the foot of Bago Yoma.
-Within the vicinity of this palace the ruins of a Pagoda of the Pyu era was also found.
+In 2015 remains of an old Palace built by King Thamudarit were found inside Taungnyo dam at the foot of Bago Yoma.
+Within the vicinity of this palace, the ruins of a Pagoda of the Pyu era were also found.

 The Bagan dynasty (107AD-1369AD)

-Some scholars, especially so those from Burma are of the view that these kings were devout Buddhists and promoted Theravada Buddhism.
-Other scholars are of the view according to scant historical records that have survived the ravages of time that Buddhism found its way into Myanmar between the 3rd and 5th century.
-It is highly unlikely that all of the earlier kings were practicing Theravada Buddhism.
+Some scholars, especially those from Burma are of the view that these kings were devout Buddhists, promoting Theravada Buddhism.
+Other scholars are of the view according to scant historical records that have survived the ravages of time that Buddhism found its way into Myanmar between the 3rd and 5th centuries and highly unlikely that all of the earlier kings were practising Theravada Buddhism.

-The first sculpted image of the Buddha is from Afghanistan and was crafted around the 1AD.
-No known Buddha images have been found in Myanmar that are earlier than the small bronze and terracotta images excavated at the Pyu sites of central Burma.
-This paper written by Elizabeth Moore “Place and Space in Early Burma: a New Look at ‘Pyu Culture‘” gives an excellent and deeper insight into the Mon and Pyu era’s.
+The first known sculpted image of the Buddha is from Afghanistan and was crafted around 1AD.
+No known Buddha images have been found in Myanmar that are earlier than the small bronze and terracotta Buddha images excavated at the Pyu sites in central Burma.
+This paper written by Elizabeth Moore “Place and Space in Early Burma: a New Look at ‘Pyu Culture‘” gives an excellent and deeper insight into the Mon and Pyu eras.

-The latest of these earthquakes occurred in Bagan on 24th August, 2016, three hundred and eighty nine monuments were affected.
-Efforts have been taken to protect these monuments from further damage from the elements, removing debris, taken measures to prevent further erosion and scaffolding where necessary.
+The latest of these earthquakes occurred in Bagan on 24th August 2016, three hundred and eighty-nine monuments were affected, and no doubt many Pagan Buddha statues and relics have been lost.
+Efforts have been taken to protect these monuments from further damage from the elements, removing debris, and taking measures to prevent further erosion, with scaffolding where necessary.
 Fortunately, help to conserve these monuments is provided through UNESCO with several countries supporting their conservation.